ksator/openconfig-demo-with-juniper-devices/README.md

 ## Automation

 ### Ansible
-I used Ansible to interact with the Juniper routers.
+Ansible to interact with the Juniper routers.

 ##### Ansible Inventory file:
 The default 'hosts' file is supposed to live in /etc/ansible/hosts